wp-plugins/formula04-woocommerce-quick-window/readme.txt

 **wp-content/themes/YOURTHEMENAME/formula04\_quickwindow\_template.php**

-**How can I add a single quickwindow button exactly where I want it**
+= How can I add a single quickwindow button exactly where I want it =

 Use the Shortcode it is **[form04wooquickwindow]**